wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 This document provides an informal presentation of the *typed continuations* proposal, a minimal and compatible extension to Wasm for structured non-local control flow.
-The proposal is minimal in the sense that it leverages the existing instruction set and type system.
+The proposal is minimal in the sense that it leverages Wasm's existing instruction set and type system.
 It extends the instruction set with instructions to suspend, resume, and abort computations, and extends the type system with a single new reference type for *continuations*.